Pelargonium zonale

 Pelargonium zonale is a species of Pelargonium native to southern Africa in the western regions of the Cape Provinces, in the geranium family.
-It is one of the parents of the widely cultivated plant Pelargonium × hortorum, often called "geranium", "zonal geranium" or "zonal pelargonium".
+It is one of the parents of the widely cultivated plant Pelargonium × hortorum, often called "geranium", "horseshoe geranium", "zonal geranium" or "zonal pelargonium".

 Etymology

 The genus name Pelargonium, in scientific Latin, derives from the Greek pelargós (πελαργός), designating the stork, the shape of the fruit evoking the beak of the bird.
 The specific epithet zonale is the neutral inflected form of the Latin zonalis "relative to the zone", with reference to the brown zone on the leaf.

 Pelargonium zonale was collected by Henrik Bernard Oldenland in 1689 at Meiringspoort Pas.
 The species was described by the Dutch botanist Jan Commelijn (1629–1692) and illustrated with a watercolor by Maria Moninckx.

 Description

 Pelargonium zonale is an upright or scrambling shrub, normally growing to about 1 m in height.
 Its stems are succulent, hairy when young and becoming woody with age.
 The leaves often have a narrow, dark, zigzag "zone" of pigmentation, giving rise to both the scientific and common names.
 The flowers are borne in an umbel; individual flowers are markedly zygomorphic.
 The petals are narrow and a bright, deep pink, with reddish lines along the petals' length.
 Leaves are reniform and petiolate with an average diameter of 5–8 cm.